MTau314/MatrixVectorMathClasses/README.md

 1 0 2<br/>
 3 12 4<br/>
 9 -3 4<br/>
-<br/><br/>

-Copy and assignment initialization are fully implemented
+*Copy and assignment initialization are fully implemented for both classes*

 ### Matrices and Vectors Functions
 **Both Matrices and Vectors can be outputted with <<**<br/>